 Instrument Driver FPGA Extensions are available for advanced users who need low-level FPGA access.
-Please complete the Request Form to inquire about access to the Instrument Driver FPGA source code for your specific VST model.
 These requests can also be made through your local NI Account Representative.
-FPGA Extensions allow for host connections to the FPGA along side the NI-RFSA and NI-RFSG driver interfaces, for more information see the NI-RFSG and NI-RFSA Help for Instrument Driver FPGA Extensions and the How Can I Customize the FPGA of NI Second-Generation Vector Signal Transceivers?
-Knowledge Base article.
+FPGA Extensions allow for host connections to the FPGA alongside the NI-RFSA and NI-RFSG driver interfaces, for more information see the NI-RFSG and NI-RFSA Help for Instrument Driver FPGA Extensions and get in contact with contact Sales.

 The VST Instrument Design Libraries (IDLs) provide LabVIEW sample projects for PXIe-5644/5645/5646 devices.
 These common design patterns are designed to be starting points for creating application-specific instrument designs.
 Each sample project contains LabVIEW VIs for controlling the hardware, which run on the host processor, and LabVIEW FPGA VIs, which can be compiled for execution on NI VST FPGA.
 The sample projects and instrument design libraries are optimized for more significant architectural flexibility in the VST software and firmware, and provide a driver development kit or firmware development kit-like experience.Note: The NI RF Device Drivers DVD linked above also includes NI PXIe-5644R/5645R/5646R Instrument Design Libraries.
 Support for the IDLs is LabVIEW-version-specific see the IDL readme for supported LabVIEW versions.

 Ensure the ejector handle is in the unlatched (downward) position.